-Anyway, after the WW activity thing was a bust, I knew that I still needed to work on my body.
+Anyway, after the WW activity thing was a bust, I knew that I still needed to work on my body and consume more protein powders.
 I was the right weight but in very bad shape.
 I figure I’ve got at least another 40 years on this body so I better get it in to shape!
 After some research and decided to try the new HICT workouts before I signed up for another gym membership that I don’t use.
 I ended up starting with Carrot’s Seven minute workout — HILARIOUS!!!!! — and ended up with Seven by Perigee.
 I love the zen master voice!
 I’ve done that 7 minute HICT workout 2-3x week since May now.
 It took me a while, but I’m now up to 3 circuits.
 I’ve not done 3 circuits 3x in one week yet, but I hope to next week.

 For the record, Seven has changed the way my body looks significantly already.
 My legs are more cut, I’ve sprouted some abs, my triceps look awesome, and my butt has lifted noticeably.
 Al my major muscles are firmer.
 I’m pleased with those things, but I notice I’m not wobbly when I get up or down from the floor now and I certainly feel stronger — not like when I used to lift, but like things aren’t going to give out.